parrotgeek1/Pluvia/readme.txt

 Credits
 =======
-@xerub for De Rebus Antiquis
+@xerub for De Rebus Antiquis iBoot exploit
 @dora2-iOS for the auto-booting version of the exploit (ramdiskH_beta4.dmg), and the firmware bundles (https://github.com/dora2-iOS/s0meiyoshino)
 @a8q for partitioning script in ramdisk
 @saurik for Cydia.tar